 Breeding the Lionhound

 It makes sense to breed a breed in a club that sets out certain requirements and guidelines for breeding, keeps a stud book and forms a community dedicated to the welfare of the breed.
-There will soon be a club for the Lionhound too.
+There is now also a Club for the Lionhound, the

 Breeding principles